LeJawa/GettingAndCleaningDataProject/README.md

 ### Tidying the data

 The cleaning and tidying of the data is done by the script run_analysis.R.
+It first merges all the original data, before calculating the average of each variable for a given activity and subject.
 This script outputs a .txt file with the clean data.
 The default name for this output file is "tidy_data.txt" but it can be changed at the start of the script.

 ### Tidy dataset